chubas/game-off-2013/README.md

 For the competition only one level could be made, but all the level design tools are done so more songs are expected to be added.

+## Running the game
+You'll need a simple server for running the game, a simple `python -m HTTSimpleServer` is enough.
+Open the index.html file to start playing
+The game was only tested in Chrome, sorry :(

 ## Controls

 Up and down for moving.
 Right for dashing.
 Left for *changing* color.